 How can you continually improve the learning experiences you design to make them more effective?
 Pull these levers a bit more with every new effort.

 When you pull the motivation lever, you’re committed to connecting with the learner on an emotional level.
-Researchers think motivation is affected by both intrinsic and extrinsic factors, such as the individual’s level of interest in learning as well as getting points toward promotion or higher pay.
+Researchers say motivation is affected by both intrinsic and extrinsic factors, such as the individual’s level of interest in learning as well as getting points toward promotion or higher pay.
 Motivation is also influenced by the importance and usefulness of the learning experience to the person’s job.

 You can boost motivation by creating relevant and learner-centric experiences.
 These go beyond mere content transmission to focus on helping people attain their immediate or long-term goals.
 In addition, here’s help if you need some motivation.

 Brain dumps are out.
 Taking action is in.
 When you pull the Action lever, you focus on improving mastery and performance on the job.
 Action-oriented eLearning is streamlined because it concentrates on gaining skills for tackling job tasks.

 Action-oriented implies the smart use of interactivity.
 Build your course around the most important interactions learners must master.
-This can be done through simulations, problem-solving or decision-making.
+This can be done through simulations, problem-solving, and decision-making.
 Ensure that feedback is adequate and moves the instruction forward.
 See Alternatives to Correct and Incorrect for ideas.

 Rather than creating bloated courses, limit the knowledge component of action-oriented eLearning to what is required to improve performance at work.
 So get out your instructional design knife and slice away all the extraneous content.
 If it might be of interest to some audience members, provide optional resources for those who want to continue to learn.
 If you need help doing an analysis that focuses on what learners need to do, see When Your Content Resembles Spaghetti.

 Pull the Strategies lever to design effective instructional strategies aligned with the goals of the learning experience.
 Successful strategies for workplace learning are those that engage the learner while facilitating learning transfer.
 They might include learning in the flow of work